Jay-Ranpura/synent-task3-LoginPage-jay/README.md

 # synent-task3-LoginPage-jay
-I have created Login Page using HTML and CSS
+I have created Login Page using HTML and CSS.
+I have added fields like Email and Password.